 WE International is about helping people live better stories–whether it’s someone in a less developed country or someone involved with WEI.

 WE Challenge is the umbrella title for our trip opportunities.
-It was built around three premises: building relationships, engaging in the culture, and ensuring that the trip participants, and the people we serve, have a cultural experience that brings positive understanding and change.
+It is built around three premises: building relationships, engaging in the culture, and ensuring that the trip participants (and the people we serve) have a cultural experience that brings positive understanding and change.

 These trips were designed to help participants become advocates for women who are victims of sexual based violence and other forms of injustice.
 For example, WE International has taken multiple teams to climb Mt Kilimanjaro in Africa to address the human trafficking of women and girls in less developed countries.
 This year WE International has organized the Trek to End Trafficking (www.WEtrektoendTrafficking.org) to address sex trafficking in Nepal and Uganda.

 WE International recognizes that much of the work done in addressing injustice and fostering economic development has been established, and continues to be led, by faith-based groups.
 In celebrating that, WEI has become a professional source for churches wanting to mobilize their members to serve and bless populations in need.